Also known as: Purified protein derivative standard, TB skin test, Tuberculin skin test or Mantoux test

-Tell your health care provider if you have ever had a positive PPD skin test.
+Tell your provider if you have ever had a positive PPD skin test.
 If so, you should not have a repeat PPD test, except under unusual circumstances.

 Tell your provider if you have a medical condition or if you take certain medicines, such as steroids, which can affect your immune system.
 These situations may lead to inaccurate test results.

 How the Test will Feel

 You will feel a brief sting as the needle is inserted just below the skin surface.